Are you thinking about equipping the best scope for the 300 win mag that you have?

 Nikon claims that this scope is effective in hunting animals.
 They also profess this scope to be water, fog, and shockproof.

 A bright-sight picture is what I’d call its’ strength.
 You will be able to enjoy shooting with this scope in darker conditions.
 And with the improved accuracy, your hunting experiences are expected to be satisfactory.

 Offering excellent quality in their product is something that created the Nikon fan base and they continue to maintain superb quality in designing scopes in Buckmaster II as well.
 Here is another Nikon ProStaff 3-9×40 Review.

-The thing that separates this scope from any other scopes in the market is its pricing.
-The quality Nikon offers with the price is just unimaginable.
+The thing that separates this scope from any other scope in the market is its pricing.
+The quality Nikon offers at the price is just unimaginable.

 - Great quality.

 - Better than other scopes at the price.

 Athlon can be another option for your 300 win mag.
 There are some things which are good about this scope and it has a large market base as well.
 Yet there are some things which are not quite up to the mark which I’ll discuss now.

 Let’s first get through the turrets.
 Tbh, the turrets are audible but still kinda mushy, could have been better, over spinning can easily occur if you’re not careful enough with it.
 This can mess you up if you’re competing in events that require quick shooting maneuvers.

 The one feature which makes it unique is its first focal plane reticle, a sort of reticle which shrinks or grows along with zooming and zooming out.
 Thus, it is expected to have quick target engagement while requiring low power.
 This is something that should bring satisfaction to the shooters.